 OH Affordable Housing LUC Omnibus ORD D1 1 ((2))) b.
-If any casualty loss results in the loss of $((the unit or units of the loss of ((the unit or units of the unit or units of the loss of ((the unit or units of the units of t$ 2 MHA-C housing)) one or more MHA-C units for a period of one year or more, the duration 3 according to subsection 23.58B.050.B.1.a shall be automatically extended beyond the original 4 term hereof for a period equal to the period of time for which the ((unit or units of MHA-C 5 housing)) MHA-C units are not in service and no comparable ((units of MHA-C housing)) 6 MHA-C units have been provided and placed in service within the development.
+If any casualty loss results in the loss of $((the unit or units of the loss of ((the unit or units of the loss of ((the unit or units of the loss of ((the unit or units of the unit or units of the loss of ((the unit or units of the loss of ((the unit or units of the units of the units of the unit or units of the units of the$ 2 MHA-C housing)) one or more MHA-C units for a period of one year or more, the duration 3 according to subsection 23.58B.050.B.1.a shall be automatically extended beyond the original 4 term hereof for a period equal to the period of time for which the ((unit or units of MHA-C 5 housing)) MHA-C units are not in service and no comparable ((units of MHA-C housing)) 6 MHA-C units have been provided and placed in service within the development.
 7 ((2.))
 C. Additional performance standards.
-In addition to meeting the standards in 8 subsection 23.58B.050.B((.1)), MHA-C ((housing)) units located on a site other than the same lo 9 as the development required to mitigate affordable housing impacts according to this Chapter 10 23.58B shall meet the following additional standards: 11 ((a-)) 1.
-Equal or better mitigation.
+In addition to meeting the standards in 8 subsection 23.58B.050.B((.1)), MHA-C ((housing)) units located on a site other than the same lo 9 as the development required to mitigate affordable housing impacts according to this Chapter 10 23.58B shall meet the following additional standards: 11 ((a.))
+1. Equal or better mitigation.
 The applicant shall demonstrate to the 12 satisfaction of the Director of Housing that affordable housing impact mitigation provided 13 through the performance option on a site other than the same lot as the development required to 14 mitigate affordable housing impacts according to this Chapter 23.58B is equal to or better than 15 mitigation provided through performance on the same lot.
 16 ((b.))
 2. Location.
 MHA-C ((housing)) units provided on a site other than the 17 same lot as the development required to mitigate affordable housing impacts according to this 18 Chapter 23.58B shall be located: 19 ((1))) a.
 Within the same urban center or urban village as the development 20 required to mitigate affordable housing impacts according to this Chapter 23.58B; or 21 ((2))) b.
 Within one mile of the development required to mitigate 22 affordable housing impacts according to this Chapter 23.58B if such development is located 23 outside of an urban center or urban village.